Miga Miga Avasaram

 Miga Miga Avasaram is a 2019 Indian Tamil-language action drama film directed by Suresh Kamatchi, in his directorial debut.
-The film, starring Sri Priyanka and Harish, is based on the gender inequality and harassment faced by female police officers.
+The film, starring Sri Priyanka, is based on the gender inequality and harassment faced by female police officers.
 It was released on 8 November 2019.
 Sri Priyanka won Norway Tamil Film Festival Awards for Best Actress at Norway Tamil Film Festival Awards in 2020.

 Plot

 Samandhi is a female cop who has been assigned the task to be an escort to a VIP coming from a different country to visit a popular festival in Bhavani Temple, Erode.
 After waiting for a long time patiently, she desperately feels like answering the nature’s call, but her senior officer makes sure that she goes through hell of a time without allowing her the permission for the same, thanks to his grudge on her.